Scroll to top

 People don’t realize that endometriosis is not isolated to five days of pain in a month.
 The week before my period, I have a lot of symptoms.
 During my period, I’m out of it for 2 weeks.
 It’s a daily battle, and it gets much worse the longer you live with it.

-I struggle with insomnia because my body is constantly stressed.
+My body’s constant stress causes me to struggle with insomnia.
 I have debilitating pain in my shoulder, chest, and leg because of the endometrial tissue outside of my pelvis and the pain radiates to these areas.
-During the two weeks of my period, my bladder gets so inflamed that I have to clench my hand in pain when I pee.
+Throughout the two weeks of my period, I have to clench my hand in pain while peeing due to my inflamed bladder.
 My endometriosis even caused my appendix to rupture.
-When it happened, I had developed so much tolerance to pain that I thought it was just my period.
+When it happened, I had developed such a high tolerance to pain that I mistook it for just my period.

 What’s been your experience with seeking care?